lunacodes/hasepharadi/plugins/luna-zemanim-widget/README.md

 ## Future

 ### Zemannim
+* Combine hebCalJS and hebCalJS2 0 - that's what shabbatHol flag's for
 * Do I actually need to enqueue the Google Maps API?
 Or can I just run it as a promise instead??
 * See if I can rewrite/get rid of some of what's in generateDatesWithHebCal()
 * Need to rewrite the getAddrDetailsByGeo half of the code to feed into the new hebcal functionality.